dmstern/likers-blocker/README.md

 # Likers Blocker

-A Chrome extension to block all likers of a tweet.
+A Chrome extension to block (almost) all likers of a tweet.

 Inspired by [Mario Sixtus (@sixtus)](https://twitter.com/sixtus):